Riddhiman2005/Fruitful-Discoveries-Exploring-the-Phenomenon-of-Microwave-Induced-Plasma-in-Grapes/EQP Blog on Grape Plasma.md

 science not as a matter of interest, but mostly because of good grades,social steretoypes and vast number of opportunities-medical/Enginnering.

 EQP blogs try to focus on growing the interests for Physics( specially) and Science as a whole.

+Follow this Instagram Account of [EQP](https://www.instagram.com/everlastingquestforphysics/) to get Physics stuffs.